Get on board at the National Railway Museum

 The world's largest railway museum is home to a staggering collection of restored locomotives, including the fastest steam engine of all time.

-Climb on board Queen Victoria’s opulent ‘Palace on Wheels’ or take a seat on the only Japanese bullet train outside of Japan.
-Watch engineers at work restoring the trains, pick through the world’s biggest collection of rail memorabilia and then refuel yourself in a Victorian-inspired dining car restaurant.
-For added excitement, the legendary locomotive, Flying Scotsman, will be returning to York’s mainline in 2016, following extensive restoration.
-The National Railway Museum is a short walk from the main train station, which is a 3 hour train journey north from London.
+Climb on board Queen Victoria’s opulent ‘Palace on Wheels’; watch engineers at work restoring the trains; pick through the world’s biggest collection of rail memorabilia and then refuel yourself in a Victorian-inspired dining car restaurant.